cryptostorage/cryptostorage.com/README.md

 # Introduction
 CryptoStorage is an open-source tool to generate offline storage for multiple cryptocurrencies.
-This tool generates [key pairs](https://cryptostorage.com/#faq_key_pair) in your device's browser which can store cryptocurrency without trusting a third party or exposing private keys to an internet-connected device.
+This tool generates [key pairs](https://cryptostorage.com/#faq_key_pair) in your device's browser which can store cryptocurrency without trusting a third party.
 Generated key pairs can be printed or saved to digital files for easy, long-term storage.

 This tool is security-focused.
-Private keys can be passphrase-protected and [split into pieces](https://cryptostorage.com/#faq_split_keys) which can be geographically separated so funds are not accessible at any one location.
+Private keys can be generated offline, passphrase-protected, and [split into pieces](https://cryptostorage.com/#faq_split_keys) which can be geographically separated so funds are not accessible at any one location.
 Recommendations are automatically provided to improve the security of the tool's environment.

 # Main Features
 - Generate offline storage for multiple cryptocurrencies.